20 Oct 10 Signs of Mental Illness in Seniors

 Consider one or more of these activities to promote positive emotional health and well being for an older adult in need:

-- Exercise and healthy habits: Taking exercise classes, participating in hobbies and games, gardening, yoga, tai chi, and other activities can provide purpose and a healthy body and mind.
+- Exercise and healthy habits: Taking exercise classes, participating in hobbies and games, gardening, yoga, tai chi, and other activities.
+Exercise can provide purpose and a healthy body and mind.

 - Fuel your mind: Read books, discuss current events, complete puzzles, card games, and research history as several options to keep the mind active and engaged.

-- Interact with your artistic side: Participate in arts and crafts activity, creatively write blogs, journalies, or a diary, play and listen to music, among other cultural ventures.
+- Interact with your artistic side: Participate in arts and crafts activity, creatively write blogs, journalies, or start a diary.
+Plus, you can play and listen to music, or pursue other cultural ventures.

 - Learn something new: Take a bevy of online classes and educational tools.
 Cook more, try your hand at sewing, or consider new hobbies.